I may receive a commission from a purchase. See more details here.

 Did I hear you say...
 "I can do that.
 I can get a map whenever I want."?

 You've got it covered.
-I know you have probably been using digital maps on your phone or in your car for a long time.
+I know you have probably been using digital maps on your phone and in your car for a long time.

-My intent here is not to dazzle you with new tech or something you've never seen before.
-It is to simply present something useful and worthwhile for someone.
+My intent here, though, is not to dazzle you with new tech or something you've never seen before.
+It is simply to present something useful and worthwhile for someone.

-But maps don't only show towns and roads.
-As well as specific routes (road trips), they can show points of interest, wineries, places to stay and eat, etc. (with info about each).
+As well as specific routes (road trips), maps can also show points of interest, wineries, places to stay and eat, etc. (with info about each).

-So even though all of this is something you can do for yourself, a few scenic drives located all in one place might spur a few ideas for you about where you might want to go next.
+So even though all of this is something you can do for yourself, a few scenic drives all located in one place might trigger a few new travel ideas.
+Maybe even an idea that never before occurred to you, about where to travel next.

 This TexyHills map is an example of what I mean by interactive.
 It is powered by Google, but has information specific to the Hill Country.